It’s a sad day today, and our tear-streaked cheeks are wetter than a dreich Sunday…

 Thank you to everyone that has joined us on this voyage of discovery, and particularly those who contributed so much either on Facebook or through comments on each of the individual blog enries.
 It made our travels so much easier knowing there was a community of like minded individuals out there who were so willing to share their knowledge of the local regions and towns.
 There are many places we simply would have missed if it wasn’t for your input!

 What this trip has also made very clear is that while it may be only 500 miles, the NC500 offers so much more to the discerning traveller.
 We could have driven 5,000 miles and still not seen everything!
 In recent days we’ve both said the same thing…we need to come back one day and drive it again!
-Driving the NC500 in winter?
+Driving the NC500 in winter, again?
 Probably not, but only so that we get to experience it during a different time of year next time.
 Maybe surrounded by the flowers of spring…or perhaps the golden foliage of autumn…?

 So what’s next?